Haruj: Climate, animal life and vegetation

 Temperatures in Haruj fluctuate between 12 and 32 C in January and July respectively.
 The volcanic field lies within an arid climate with annual precipitation of 5 to 25 mm, but the higher parts of the mountains are wetter than the surroundings.
-6,000 years ago, the region was much wetter and the extent of the Sahara was approximately half the size of today.
+6,000 years ago, the region was much wetter, and the extent of the Sahara was approximately half the size of today.

 Vegetation occurs in dry valleys.
-Barbary sheep, birds, foxes, gazelles and rabbits live in the valleys, and the Haruj is used as a pasture by Arabs and Tibbus.
-4,000 year old petroglyphs in the field show antelopes and cattle.
-Neolithic stone weapons made out of Haruj rocks have been found and several millstones discovered in the Roman cities of Leptis Magna and Cyrene did originate in the volcanic field.
+Barbary sheep, birds, foxes, gazelles, and rabbits live in the valleys, and the Haruj is used as a pasture by Arabs and Tibbus.
+4,000-year-old petroglyphs in the field show antelopes and cattle.
+Neolithic stone weapons made out of Haruj rocks have been found, and several millstones discovered in the Roman cities of Leptis Magna and Cyrene originated in the volcanic field.